chris-wood/ccnx-keyexchange-rfc/draft-wood-icnrg-ccnxkeyexchange-01.md

 6. traffic_secret_0 = HKDF-Expand-Label(master_secret, "traffic secret", handshake_hash, L)

-In all computations, the value "handshake_hash" is defined as the SHA256 hash digest of all CCNx-KE messages contained up to the point of derivation.
+In all computations, the value "handshake_hash" is defined as the SHA256 hash digest of all CCNxKE messages contained up to the point of derivation.
 More details are given in Section 7.3.1 of {{TLS13}}.

 Updating the traffic secret using the re-key message (defined later) increments